Wherever and whenever LGBTQ+ people have lived, they have loved.

-These two abolitionists met at Oberlin College and became agents of the American Anti-Slavery Society as soon as they graduated.
+These lifelong companions met at Oberlin College and became agents of the American Anti-Slavery Society as soon as they graduated.
 The couple traveled on the abolitionist lecture circuit alongside Sojourner Truth fighting for black people to be freed.

 Holley joined Putnam in Lottsburg, Va., where they taught together at the school year-round.
 Dedicated to encouraging and enabling black men to vote when they as women still could not, they died having left the school to an all-black board of trustees who kept it open for decades.

-Throughout the late 19th century, Irish novelist Edith Somerville wrote in collaboration with her cousin "Martin Ross," who in reality was her lover, Violet Martin.
+Throughout the late 19th century, Irish novelist Edith Somerville wrote in collaboration with "Martin Ross," who in reality was her second cousin, Violet Martin.
 Publishing 14 stories and novels, the two achieved success under the pseudonym "Somerville and Ross."

 After Violet died, Edith continued to write under their shared pen name, convinced that the two could communicate through spiritualist séances.